borgesash/cp4i/README.md

 In this guide we will install the following components of CP4I:
 - Foundational Services
 - Platform UI
-- Queue Manager
+- Queue Manager - Basic
-- App Connect Enterprise Integration Servers
+- App Connect Enterprise Integration Servers - Basic
-- API Management
+- API Management - Basic

 This guide assumes you already have an OCP cluster with the right version and capacity up and running.
 The demo is based upon OCP v4.16.x with 5 worker nodes 32 vCPUs X 128 GB memory each.